JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    ```

 2. Since all the demo data is included in the default values for `watchedVideos` and `unwatchedVideos` directly,
    you no longer need the file-level declarations.
 In `Main.kt`, delete the declarations for `watchedVideos` and `unwatchedVideos`.

-3. Change the call-site for `VideoPlayer` in the `App` component that belongs to the video player to look as follows:
+3. Change the call-site for `VideoPlayer` in the `App` component that belongs to the video player to look like this:

    ```kotlin
    VideoPlayer {